MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

   - Updated to target more recent version of Edge
   - No longer necessary to reference a WebView2-specific Nuget package
 - SwapChainPanel
+- MRT Core Support
+  - This makes apps faster and lighter on startup and provides quicker resource lookup.
+- ARM64 Support
+- Drag and drop inside and outside of apps
+- RenderTargetBitmap (currently only XAML content - no SwapChainPanel content)
+- Custom cursor support
+- Off-thread input
+- Improvements to our tooling/developer experience:
+  - Live Visual Tree, Hot Reload, Live Property Explorer and similar tools
+  - Intellisense for WinUI 3
 - Improvements required for open source migration

 For more information on both the benefits of WinUI 3 and the WinUI roadmap, see the [Windows UI Library Roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) on GitHub.